Oahu Dream Weddings Tips & Advice

 - Be where we can see you.
 If you walk out to the beach, ceremony spot, or sit in your car waiting (yes, that has happened), we will not see you.

 - If you don't see us at the "meet" time on your contract call us ASAP.
-If no immediate answer, leave a message and we'll call you back.

 Use the restroom before you leave: